new5558/JavaLabFinal/README.md

 # Working......

-lab 4 and 6 has not already fully adhered with the instruction.
+lab 4 and lab 6' code has not fully adhered with the instruction. but the output is correct.

+need code reviewer.